 The Herbert Irving Comprehensive Cancer Center has a long tradition of excellence in patient care.
 The National Cancer Institute has recognized it annually as an elite program for more than 30 years.

 The center, which treats more than 3,500 cancer patients each year, is known for providing a team of internationally renowned experts who create personalized treatment plans to address the physical, social and emotional needs that accompany their diagnosis.

 The mesothelioma program at Herbert Irving provides innovative diagnostic procedures and top-notch therapeutic care for more than 100 patients each year.

 In the mesothelioma program, Kluger works closely with medical oncologist Dr. Tito Fojo; Dr. Kazuki Sugahara, who helps design novel therapies in the laboratory; and Pegah Gheitani, a physician assistant who works closely with each patient.

 Mesothelioma patients may also benefit from the radiation oncology ward, home of the nation’s largest and most experienced research center for radiation biology.
 The ward offers multiple forms of external beam radiation therapy.

 The radiation oncology department also offers brachytherapy, a form of radiation favored for its ability to spare healthy tissues from exposure to powerful radiation.

 The clinical treatment is helped by the on-site research performed by a team of 200 physicians and laboratory assistants.
-The Herbert Irving Cancer Center has received more than $100 million in funding for peer-reviewed cancer research.
+The Herbert Irving Comprehensive Cancer Center has received more than $100 million in funding for peer-reviewed cancer research.